pfbrowning/ng-radio/README.md

   - When you go from a station with an image to a station with no image, the image of the former is still displayed in the toolbar
   - Duplicate "Now Playing" toaster notifications
   - Silent refresh failures
-- Features
-  - Fallback experience for when the radio browser API is down or not responding
-  - Radio-Proxy "Keep Alive" ping every 15 minutes while actively streaming audio in order to keep the Heroku app from going to sleep
-  - Show loading indicator for images
-  - Non-logged-in experience: Require login only for favorites
-  - Browser-based audio recording
-  - HTML5 Notifications
-  - Favorite station tags